rust-lang/book/2018-edition/src/ch03-01-variables-and-mutability.md

 ### Shadowing

-As you saw in the “Comparing the Guess to the Secret Number” section in Chapter 2, you can declare a new variable with the same name as a previous variable, and the new variable shadows the previous variable.
+As you saw in the [“Comparing the Guess to the Secret Number”] [comparing-the-guess-to-the-secret-number] section in Chapter
+2, you can declare a new variable with the same name as a previous variable, and the new variable shadows the previous variable.
 Rustaceans say that the first variable is *shadowed* by the second, which means that the second